 A detailed study of the variety of printmaking methods, exploring conceptual and/or personal visions.
-This class is designed as a seminar with a strong emphasis placed on combining techniques, expanding material vocabulary and experimenting with new processes.
-Seminars covering both historical and contemporary issues of printmaking will be presented to broaden the studentís critical dialogue.
+This class is designed as a seminar with a strong emphasis placed on combining expanding techniques, vocabulary and experimenting with new processes.
+Seminars covering both historical and contemporary issues of printmaking will be presented to broaden the student's critical dialogue.
 The course content is thematic in nature and each seminar within the course differs from the other offerings in the same course.
 Lecture & lab.
 Optional pass/no pass grade.
-Transferable to CSU; (UC upon review).
+Transferable to CSU; UC.